We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 • Late payment fee of up to $25

-The lender offers cosigner releases.
+The lender does offers cosigner release.
 But to apply, a borrower must have already paid through half of the original repayment term.
 So, for example, if your term was 10 years long, you cannot apply for cosigner release until you’ve made five years of payments.
 That’s much longer than other lenders, who typically allow borrowers to apply for cosigner releases after a year or two of on-time payments.

 While College Ave doesn’t charge origination fees, you will be charged a fee for late payments.